EricPacefactory/Clipper/README.md

     Folder path for the output file (defaults to the same as the source)

 -x / --exact : (boolean flag)
-    If present, exact (re-encoded) clipping is performe
+    If present, exact (re-encoded) clipping is performed
 ```

 ## Timestamp Input Formats